nidorx/react-native-ui-blueprint/README.md

 You can FORK this project and suggest improvements to this document (https://github.com/nidorx/react-native-ui-blueprint/edit/master/README.md).

-If you find it more convenient, report a defect with the details on [GitHub issues].
+If you find it more convenient, report a issue with the details on [GitHub issues].

 ### Reporting Issues